 On 19 March 2003, Elva and Norman were arrested and charged with second-degree murder.
-It was revealed in court that Jeffrey and his sister were locked up at night with furnace vents shut, forced to eat with their hands on the floor and drink from the toilet.
-To the grandparents, they were purely a “dollars and cents” matter, as they were receiving government support cheques.
+It was revealed in court that Jeffrey and his sister were locked up at night with furnace vents shut, forced to eat with their hands on the floor, and drink from the toilet.
+T

 Justice David Watt, of the Ontario Supreme Court of Justice, found them guilty on 7 April 2006.
 Elva was sentenced to 22 years and Norman 20 years.

-On a positive note, another Canadian, Todd Boyce, started a crowd-funding campaign to create a bronze statute in Toronto’s Greenwood Park of Jeffrey dressed as Superman (his favourite superhero).
-The statute was unveiled on 18 October 2014.
+On a positive note, another Canadian, Todd Boyce, started a crowd-funding campaign to create a bronze statue in Toronto’s Greenwood Park of Jeffrey dressed as Superman (his favorite superhero).
+The statue was unveiled on 18 October 2014.

-Victoria was an eight year old girl in London when she was tortured and murdered by her guardians, great-aunt Marie-Thérèse Kouao and Carl Manning (Kouao’s boyfriend).
-Sadly and similarly to the case of Terrell Peterson, due to “blinding incompetence”, the police, social services, NHS, National Society for the Prevention of Cruelty to Children and local churches all failed to properly investigate the evidences of abuse that led up to her murder.
+Victoria was an eight-year-old girl in London when she was tortured and murdered by her guardians, great-aunt Marie-Thérèse Kouao and Carl Manning (Kouao’s boyfriend).
+Sadly and similarly to the case of Terrell Peterson, due to “blinding incompetence”, the police, social services, NHS, National Society for the Prevention of Cruelty to Children, and local churches all failed to properly investigate the evidence of abuse that led up to her murder.

 - be healthy